gersak/vura/README.md

 **Built with ❤️ for the Clojure community**

-*Timing: Because time is too important to be left to objects.*
+*Timing: A friendly approach to time computation in Clojure.*